zhasiyu0225/zhasiyu0225.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Human-computer Interaction
+  - Tangible Interaction
+  - Computational Aesthetics
   - Large Language Models

 # Education to show in About widget
 education:
   courses:
-    - course: Master in Information Art & Design
+    - course: MA in Information Art and Design
       institution: Tsinghua University
       year: 2022-2025
-    - course: BEng in Creative Design and Intelligent Engineering
+    - course: BEng in Automation Engineering & BA in Industrial Design
       institution: Tsinghua University
       year: 2017-2022